Frequently Asked Questions: Pregnancy

 Diagnostic Tests: Tests that look for a disease or cause of a disease.

-Fragile X Syndrome: A genetic disease of the X chromosome that is the most common inherited cause of intellectual disability.
+Fragile X Syndrome: A genetic disease of the X chromosome that is the most common inherited cause of mental disability.

 Gene: A segment of DNA that contains instructions for the development of a person’s physical traits and control of the processes in the body.
-They are the basic units of heredity and can be passed down from parent to offspring.
+The gene is the basic unit of heredity and can be passed from parent to child.

 Genetic Disorders: Disorders caused by a change in genes or chromosomes.

-Hemoglobinopathies: Any inherited disorder caused by changes in the structure of hemoglobin, a substance found in red blood cells that carries oxygen.
-Examples include sickle cell anemia, sickle cell disease, and the different forms of thalassemia.
+Hemoglobinopathies: Any inherited disorder that affects the number or shape of red blood cells in the body.
+Examples include sickle cell disease and the different forms of thalassemia.

-Spinal Muscular Atrophy: An inherited disorder that causes wasting of the muscles and severe weakness.
+Spinal Muscular Atrophy (SMA): An inherited disorder that causes wasting of the muscles and severe weakness.
+SMA is the leading genetic cause of death in infants.

-Tay–Sachs Disease: An inherited disorder that causes intellectual disability, blindness, seizures, and death, usually by age
+Tay–Sachs Disease: An inherited disorder that causes mental disability, blindness, seizures, and death, usually by age 5.
+It most commonly affects people of Eastern or Central European Jewish backgrounds, as well as people of French Canadian and Cajun backgrounds.